Greenfire44Official/check50-rust-checks/pset5/inheritance/README.md

-Due to the way this problem works I have to parse the output to check the validity of it. due to this the output must follow the following restrictions:
+Due to the way this problem works I have to parse the output to check the validity of it. due to this the output must adhere to the following restrictions:
 - Each person in the family tree must be printed in a separate line.
 - The program must output 3 generations in total.
 I encourage people to write their program in a way that you can generate families of different number of generations, as is the case in the original problem.
 But this checker will only expect an output of 3 generations.
 - Each generation will have the following names (Case sensitive):